Mono VS Poly Diamond Emulsions Explained.

 • Excellent for longer, fast and consistent material removal, giving refined mirror polished edges that hold their crisp bite over time.

-Poly-crystalline diamonds.
+Poly-crystalline Summery.

 • Clusters of countless, micro, synthetic diamond particals bonded together with multi directional cutting edges.